P65 and the NF-κB inflammatory pathway

 In unstimulated cells, NF-κB subunits are restricted to the cytoplasm due to the inhibitory effects of the inhibitor of κB (IκB) family.
 IκBα or IκBβ selectively binds to the p50/p65 heterodimer and masks their nuclear localization signal (NLS), preventing their nuclear translocation.

 Stressful stimuli induce NF-κB signaling through several cell membrane-bound receptors that converge on the activation of the IκB kinase (IKK) complex.
 The activated IKK complex phosphorylates IκBα, priming it for subsequent ubiquitylation and proteasome-mediated degradation.
-Disassociation of IκBα induces NF-κB heterodimers to locate in the nucleus and bind to specific gene promoters to modulate the expression of pro- and anti-inflammatory proteins.
-As a negative feedback loop, the expression of IκBα and IκBβ is up-regulated by the NF-κB heterodimers, in order to terminate the signaling pathway.
+Disassociation of IκBα induces NF-κB heterodimers to relocate to the nucleus and bind to specific gene promoters to modulate the expression of pro- and anti-inflammatory proteins.
+As a negative feedback loop, the expression of IκBα and IκBβ is up-regulated by the NF-κB heterodimers in order to terminate the signaling pathway.

 NF-κB subunits have been reported to be extensively modified, including O-linked N-acetyl glycosylation, ubiquitylation, nitrosylation, acetylation, prolyl isomerization, methylation as well as phosphorylation.
 The best-studied family member is p651,5.